Fox News host compares Trump to King Kong: ‘He’s going to bust out of his cage’

 Trump is also involved in two other criminal cases related to his alleged attempts to conspire to overturn the result of the 2020 election and another case related to retaining classified documents.

-The formewr president has pleaded not guilty to all the charges against him, and has slammed the legal proceedings as a “witch hunt.”
+The former president has pleaded not guilty to all the charges against him, and has slammed the legal proceedings as a “witch hunt.”

 Join our commenting forum